fiadone/toolchain/packages/toolbox/dom/README.md

 })
 ```

-⚠️ Disclaimer: the examples above are only intended to demonstrate more clearly how the functions work.
+> ⚠️ __Disclaimer__: the examples above are only intended to demonstrate more clearly how the functions work.
 Use of the *matches* and *isDescendantOf* functions sparingly to prevent any loss of performance.